Ivan Antunović

-Ivan Antunović (Antunovich János; 19 June 1815 – 3 January 1888) was a Bunjevac writer, one of the most prominent public persons among the Bunjevci and Šokci people of his time.
+Ivan Antunović (Antunovich János; 19 June 1815 – 3 January 1888) was a Croatian writer, one of the most prominent public persons among the Bunjevci and Šokci people of his time.
 He was titular bishop in the service of the Kalocsa Archdiocese, Hungary.
 Antunović's writings helped preserve the language and culture of the Bunjevci and Šokci people.

 Biography

 Antunović was born in the village of Kunbaja, in Bács-Bodrog County, Kingdom of Hungary, Austrian Empire (today Hungary).

 Antunović descended from an old noble family and studied in Kalocsa, Subotica, Pécs and Szeged.
-He graduated from the Roman Catholic seminary in Kalocsa, and in 1842 became the priest of the parish in the village of Bácsalmás.
+He graduated from the Roman Catholic seminary in Kalocsa, and 1842 became the priest of the parish in the village of Bácsalmás.
 He was versed in several languages and closely followed the world events at the time, especially in Croatia, where he befriended the members of the Illyrian movement, including the likes of Josip Juraj Strossmayer, Ivan Kukuljević, Franjo Rački, Ivan Mažuranić, Ilija Okrugić, Juraj Dobrila.

 His entry into the public life happened in 1869 in Kalocsa when he published Poziv Bunjevacah, Šokacah i Bošnjakah na utemeljenje jednog pučkog lista (A call to Bunjevci, Šokci and Bosniaks to establish a paper for the people).
 Soon he founded and edited the newspaper called Bunjevačke i šokačke novine (Bunjevci and Šokci News) on 19 March 1870.
 In 1871, he added another paper for literary and linguistic matters called the Bunjevačka i šokačka vila.
 The Vila split off into a separate newspaper in 1873 (after the Novine stopped being published the year earlier), and continued to be published until 18 September 1876.

 Bishop Antunović was widely recognized as the person who led the effort to assert his people in Vojvodina during a time when the national revival (romantic nationalism) of the Croats and the Serbs left the Bunjevci and Šokci somewhat stranded, as the Catholic minorities which were more inclined to become part of the Croatian nation in regions where the Orthodox Serbian nation was in the majority.

-He persistently working on the national awakening of Croat subgroups Bunjevci i Šokci, at the time heavily exposed to intensive assimilatory and decroatization policy.
+He persistently worked on the national awakening of Croat subgroups Bunjevci i Šokci, at the time heavily exposed to intensive assimilatory and decroatization policy.
 He once said: "Wherever were Serbs, there were... also Bunjevci and Šokci, or as we like to call ourselves today, Croats.".

 He was the cousin of Miroljub (Franjo) Ante Evetović and Ivan Evetović (by their maternal side).
-He took Franjo Ante under his tutorship, so he could have education in Kalocsa, in Jesuit gymnasium, because, Franjo Ante turned to be excellent pupil.
+He took Franjo Ante under his tutorship, so he could have an education in Kalocsa, in the Jesuit gymnasium, because, Franjo Ante turned out to be an excellent pupil.
 Although Franjo Ante wanted to join to Premostrateg order, on Antunović's pleading, Franjo Ante joined Franciscans.